 So, you’re applying for medicine but feel dragged down by a low Grade Point Average (GPA)?
 You’re not alone.
 Getting into graduate medicine is difficult, with far more applicants than there are places!

+This isn’t helped by the huge variety of admissions criteria that the universities across Australia have.
 Having a proper understanding of these criteria, therefore, is essential for any applicant.
 If you have done some reading and have a feeling that your GPA may be a bit lower than optimal, then it is even more important.

 First things first, the best place to get the most up to date information is the GEMSAS information booklet.
 Anyone applying to graduate medicine in Australia should make sure they read and understand this.
 We’ve also put together a useful guide here, with a great table that summarises admissions criteria: https://gradready.com.au/medical-school-entry-requirements

 So how do the universities look at GPAs?

 Another important thing to note, especially if you have a low GPA, is that some universities use ‘weighted’ and others ‘unweighted’ GPAs.
-Weighting of GPAs refers to the calculation in a way that puts more importance on more recently-completed subjects, as follows:
+Weighting of GPAs refers to the calculation in a way that puts more importance on more recently completed subjects, as follows:

-- Final Year uni results will be weighted by a multiple of 3
+- Final year uni results will be weighted by a multiple of 3

-- Second-last Year uni results will be weighted by a multiple of 2
+- Second last year uni results will be weighted by a multiple of 2

-- Third-last Year uni results will be weighted by a multiple of 1
+- Third last year uni results will be weighted by a multiple of 1

 Okay, so what are the other options?